It’s not always easy to recognize, when your vehicle is suffering from possible engine damage.

 You Experience A Loss Of Engine Power ( Possible Engine Damage )

 There are four things a gasoline engine requires to generate power.
 And, almost any engine problem will come down to something, relating to one of these four factors:

 - Luckily an easy fix, air filters can get clogged up with debris over the miles.
 So, it’s important to either clean them or replace them when this happens.

 - What comes in must go out.
-Therefore, restrictions on either end of the block will mean reduced airflow and reduced performance.
-As a result, the engine will have to work harder to push out exhaust gases, limiting power.
+Therefore, restrictions on either end of the engine, will mean reduced airflow and reduced performance.
+As a result, the engine will have to work harder, to push out exhaust gases, limiting power.

 - Clogged fuel injectors, create a cascade of problems.

 - Overtime, the fuel pump can wear out.
 But, it might not necessarily, fail catastrophically.